eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 # 4/22/22 Afternoon -- Working on State Machine

-ugh, we are once again in the situation where the UART message doesn't work correctly because the STM32 RX IRQ doesn't correctly identify the start/stop of the message.
+ugh, I am once again in the situation where the UART message doesn't work correctly because the STM32 RX IRQ doesn't correctly identify the start/stop of the message.
 Trying to workaround this by defining my own IRQ that sorts the message using the start byte (0x3F for the RFID ID numbers).

 Other problem: the UART IRQ randomly gets called even when the device is obviously not receiving any data.